Imagine for a moment what a playground looks like for a child living in a war-torn country.

-In addition to the physical health benefits that exercise and games provide, there’s a social and emotional component to Right To Play that extends beyond “child’s play.”
+Over and above the physical health benefits that exercise and games provide, there’s a social and emotional component to Right To Play that extends well beyond “child’s play.”

-The beneficial, long-lasting change that follows energizes families and entire communities.
+The beneficial, long-lasting changes that follow energizes families and entire communities.

-Each week, approximately 1.9 million children around the world benefit from Right To Play programs, which touch upon the following aspects:
+Each week, approximately 1.9 million children around the world benefit from Right To Play programs, which include the following types of programs: